PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 Pairwise DID Operations
 -----------------------

 This section discusses pairwise DID operations within the wallet.
-The implementation uses the ``Wallet`` class's native non-secrets methods, which delegate to the indy-sdk non-secrets storage API to manage pairwise DIDs.
+The implementation uses the ``Wallet`` class's native non-secrets methods, which delegate to the indy-sdk non_secret storage API to manage pairwise DIDs.

 Writing
 ...............